ycandau/explorer_api/README.md

 };
 ```

 The tree traversal thus keeps some information for later use such as the depth.
 For folders we also compute the indexes of the next entries that are not children.
-We can do this in linear time and it makes it easy on the client side to skip over a folder if we collapse it.
+We can do this in linear time and it makes it easy on the client side to skip over a folder when we collapse it.

-Sorting is done at each folder level during the tree traversal, by directory versus non-directory status first, and alphabetical order next.
+Sorting is done at each folder level during the tree traversal, by directory versus non-directory status first, and alphabetical order second.

 ---